Recovery: Planning Your Return to Texas Tech

 If you have taken (or are currently taking) coursework at any institution of higher learning since leaving Texas Tech University, you must request that the official transcripts be sent to TTU right away.
 It's important to note that you are NOT required to take coursework while away on Academic Suspension.
 You may choose to work, just take a break from classes, or address other issues that were holding you back previously.
 You may take courses elsewhere if you choose, but if you do, you should be certain that you remain in "Good Standing" academically with that institution.
 Pass your classes while you're gone!
 Also, be sure to use the Registrar's Transfer Equivalency Search tool to determine what equivalent TTU credit you'd be receiving for those courses.
 If you previously earned a "D" or "F" in a course at Tech, you should strongly consider repeating that class at Tech for grade replacement instead of taking that class at another institution.

-How is Academic Dismissal different than Academic Suspension?
+How is Academic Dismissal different from Academic Suspension?